 This investment, along with his directorship in the East India Company, made him a wealthy and respectable man in society.

-However, the earliest and best-kept records of Golden Retriever history are in the journals of Dudley Marjoribanks, which spans the year 1840 to 1890.
+However, the earliest and best-kept records of History of The Golden Retriever are in the journals of Dudley Marjoribanks, which spans the year 1840 to 1890.

 Tweed spaniels are closely related to what is now known as the Irish Water Spaniels.
 And were associated with the fishermen of River Tweed Valley located on the Scottish-English border.